 Here is an amazing video featuring one such artist carving away at a chunk of ice until his sphere is just right.
 You can do this at home.
 You really can—if you do not mind losing a finger or two!
-Actually, I understand that the process simply involves chopping away at a cube to remove the eight corners, then chopping at each of the 24 corners that result, and so on until it’s relatively smooth.
-But I don’t recommend this method.
-I am certain that if I tried this, aside from slicing into my hand, my sphere would come out looking like an ice bean, or a Shmoo.
+Actually, we understand that the process simply involves chopping away at a cube to remove the eight corners, then chopping at each of the 24 corners that result, and so on until it’s relatively smooth.
+But we don’t recommend this method.
+We are certain that if we tried this, aside from slicing our hands, the sphere would come out looking like an ice bean, or a Shmoo.
 Besides, is this any way to treat your knives?
 There is an alternative, and it’s a lot easier, but. . .

 Method Two: Melt-molding

 This video features the Taisin mold, a tool that has revolutionized the construction of ice spheres (because everyone knows, ice sphere carving desperately needed a revolution).
 It’s no longer necessary to risk losing a finger.
 It no longer takes five minutes or more.
 We know you are relieved about that.
 These days, in about forty seconds, you can have a perfect sphere of ice.
 Well, okay—forty seconds and about $1300.
 These molds are not cheap!
 You can buy the smaller versions for a fraction of that price, but in order to fill your glass, you will need to step up to the 70 mm or even the 3+ incher which is going to set you back some serious cha-ching.
 It’s probably worth it for an upscale bar, but few home mixologists are going to be able to justify that kind of expense.
 Is there a poor man’s version?
 You bet.

 Method Three: Slow Molding